-The Organizations Commission of the UW-Eau Claire Student Senate has the authority
+The Campus Affairs Commission of the UW-Eau Claire Student Senate has the authority

 to recommend to the Student Senate the granting and suspension of registration for all campus organizations, and to recommend policies governing the operation of all student organizations.
 Any group of students proposing to form a new campus organization must meet all of the Commission regulations.